By David Mitchell

 Last year I tried selling some trade paperback fiction on PPG, ie. Neal Stephenson, Dawn Powell (I had two copies)... the good stuff.
 Surprisingly, there were no takers (did no one read during the pandemic?), so I ended up selling them to SW Welch when his store reopened.
 Someone on PPG responded saying 'I’m not interested but I’ll lend you my copy of The Bone Clocks, I think you’ll love it.'
 I guess from the 5 or 6 books I was trying to sell, she deduced that I’d like The Bone Clocks?
 I thanked her but did not take her up on her offer.
 Yet I did put The Bone Clocks on my list, knowing that David Mitchell can be a damn fine writer when he wants to be.

-Overall, I really enjoyed it.
-However, it really didn’t need to be 600+ pages, even for a writer like David bloody Mitchell!
-I will say that I’d rather experience 666 pages of Mitchell than slog through 99 pages of TJ Klune any day!
+Overall, I really enjoyed the novel.
+But it didn’t need to be 600+ pages, even for a writer like David bloody Mitchell!
+I will say that I’d rather read 666 pages of Mitchell than slog through 99 pages of TJ Klune any day!

 Then the next chapter takes place about a decade later from the POV of a new character: a university student named Hugo Lamb who harbors a double life.
-The fantasy elements take a back seat – of a very long touring bus.
+The fantasy elements take a back seat... of a very long touring bus.
 Basically, the bulk of the book is from the POV of men who knew and loved Holly Sykes.
 But the fantasy stuff, when they do come back, is really great.
-David Mitchel can write and he can do fantasy, ie. believable world-building, good backstory on the ancient beings known as Atemporals, who are basically split between two warring factions.
+David Mitchel can write and he can do fantasy, ie. believable world-building, a good backstory about ancient beings known as Atemporals, who are basically split between two warring factions.

 Having watched Doctor Sleep on Netflix recently, the “psychoteric” war between the Horologists and the Anchorites shared amazing similarities with the psychic battles portrayed in the Stephen King adaptation, so much so that I had to look it up.
 Doctor Sleep was published in 2013 and The Bone Clocks in 2014, so they were very close together and apparently, it was really by chance!

 According to the Horologists, the Anchorites are “carnivores” because they murder and feed off children who are gifted with psychic voltage.
 They then ‘decant’ their souls and drink from the Black Wine and this halts the aging process, as long as they perform this sacrifice every three months.
 Unlike the self-serving Anchorites, the Horologists are "good" Atemporals since they allow themselves to age; when their bodies die, their souls enter the body of a child who had just died of natural causes.
 Unlike the Anchorites, who get to keep their bodies, their immortality is based on reincarnation.
 The Horologists have made it their mission to fight the Anchorites because what they do is simply wrong, if not downright evil.
 Regular humans are known as Bone Clocks because they can't perceive this eternal battle that's been waging around their limited perceptions of space and time.
-Mitchell did a good job fleshing out the individual Horologists, though the Anchorites were pretty two-dimensional, including Hugo becoming an Anchorite, which seemed rather rushed.
+Mitchell did a good job fleshing out the individual Horologists, though the Anchorites were portrayed pretty two-dimensionally.

 In Doctor Sleep, an evil gang of supernatural beings retain their longevity by feeding on the psychic abilities (aka "steam") of children.
 Instead of the Horologists, you have middle-aged Danny and his young charge fighting the bad guys.
-I found the psychic premise and warfare in Doctor Sleep quite thrilling so may read the novel some day.
-Same for the final “psychoteric” war in The Bone Clocks…when it finally happened at the end.
-The best and worst thing about The Bone Clocks is that it’s the work of David Mitchell.
-It’s not that Mitchell can't write a tightly structured, conventional genre novel, he just won't -- he'd consider it beneath him.
-So he makes what should be a tightly structured, conventional work of genre fiction into a dense, literary novel instead.
-It's very arrogant!
+I found the psychic premise and warfare in the Doctor Sleep movie quite thrilling so would like to read the book one day.
+Same for the final “psychoteric” war in The Bone Clocks… when it finally occurred!
+The best and worst thing about The Bone Clocks was that it’s the work of David Mitchell.
+It’s not that Mitchell can't write a tightly structured, conventional genre novel.
+He just won't -- he'd consider it beneath him.
+So he makes what should be a tightly structured, conventional work of genre fiction into a dense, literary novel.
+Rather arrogant, if you ask me!

 Back to the amoral, womanizing posh boy, Hugo Lamb.
 He eventually gets recruited by the Anchorites, but before this happens, Mitchell goes on and on about his life in great detail.
 When Hugo meets Holly, many pages are devoted to Hugo wooing Holly, so you'd think that their brief fling would have some significance later.
 Then Holly's high school crush, Dave Brubeck, comes back in first-person - now a 30-something war journalist married to Holly and saddled with an adorable toddler daughter.
 Dave is torn between two loves and two duties: his family and profession.